mazwat/mazwat.github.io/cybernetics-lm-2.md

 The seminal text on the subject is *Cybernetics or Control and Communication in the Animal and the Machine* By Norbert Weiner who is considered the father of cybernetics.

-Wiener described the field like this: CLICK READ
+Wiener described the field like this:

-_Control and communication in the animal and the machine_
+*"Control and communication in the animal and the machine"*

 Cybernetics is also about learning processes from animals and plants and using robotic simulations to gain a better understanding of complex natural systems.